Welcome

 What is the trail like and what should we expect

 The trail starts off on what appears to be an old road that will be about a mile long before you see a sign on the right that says Lost lake 3/4 of a mile.
 From there the trail goes through the woods on a series of switchbacks.
-Once you get through the woods, the trail opens up to some amazing 360 degree views of the surrounding peaks.
-This is where the trail gets somewhat rocky so having good hiking footwear will make a big difference!
+Enjoy the pine trees, mountain views, and sunlight (depending on the day).

 As you trek up to the lake the trail might get somewhat confusing as you a pass the rock field on the left, just remember to stay to the right and the trail will lead you right to the lake.
 Please follow signage around the lake and stay on the trail.

-Whens the best time to hike Lost Lake
+When is the best time to hike Lost Lake

 In the summer and fall, from about late June-through the end of September.
 I like fall the most with this hike because of all the golden colors around the lake.
 You won’t be able to do this hike in the winter because Cottonwood Pass will close!